 Is this system made purely for millennials or is it really simple enough for every one of every age to get on board with?
 Certain products like alcoholic will be off limits with this technology.

 In 2020, Shopping is an Experience and Food is an Identifier

 While the trend for full automation is established enough, the sociability of food has managed to leap over the sensory ravine that we assumed the internet would create to create new audiences and occasions by working with it.

-Download the full 2020 Trend Report here, where we uncover the latest trends in grocery.
+Download the full 2020 Trend Report, in which we uncover the latest trends in grocery.

 You might be interested in…